 VMware vCenter Server pools ESXi host resources to provide a rich feature set delivering high availability and fault tolerance to virtual machines.
 The vCenter Server is a centralised management application and can be deployed as a virtual appliance or Windows machine.
-This post gives a walkthrough on a clean installation of VCSA, the following guides are also available:
+This post gives a walk through on a clean installation of VCSA.

 - VCSA 6.0 must be deployed to an ESXi host running v5.x or above.
 All hosts you intend to connect to vCenter Server 6.0 should also be running ESXi v5.x or above.

 - You must check compatibility of any third party products and plugins that might be used for backups, anti-virus, monitoring, etc. as these may need upgrading for use with vSphere 6.0.